maycil/pray-time/README.md

 # Asr Time

-Asr time calculate by halfing the elevation angle.
-And then tulu time is summed with calculated time.
+Asr time is in the middle of noon and maghrib.
+And to find asr time, tulu time is summed with calculated time.

-	α = elevationAngle / 2;
+	α = -1;
     cos ω = (sinα - sinδ * sin φ) / (cosδ * cos φ)
-	asrTime =  tuluTime +  acos(ω) * 4
+	asrTime =  tuluTime +  acos(ω) / 2 * 4

 # Maghrib Time:

 Maghrib time calculate by set the elevation angle is zero degree.
-And then tulu time is summed with calculated time.
+But complete disappearance of the sun is achieved with -1 degrees.
+In order to find maghrib time, tulu time is summed with calculated time.

-	α = 0;
+	α = -1;
     cos ω = (sinα - sinδ * sin φ) / (cosδ * cos φ)
 	asrTime =  tuluTime +  acos(ω) * 4